Solar power in Massachusetts

-State officials had set a target of installing 250 MW of solar PV statewide by 2017 and in May 2013 upped the target to 1,600 MW by 2020 as the 250 MW goal had been met four years ahead of schedule.
+State officials had set a target of installing 250 MW of solar PV statewide by 2017, and in May 2013 upped the target to 1,600 MW by 2020, as the 250 MW goal had been met four years ahead of schedule.
 Exceeding projections again, cumulative solar PV capacity in the state reached over 2 GW (2,000 MW) at the end of 2017.
-The American Solar Energy Industries Association forecasts that another ~1.5 GW of solar PV will be installed in the state over the next four years (2018-2021).
+The American Solar Energy Industries Association forecasts that another ~1.5 GW of solar PV would be installed in the state over the four years from 2018 to 2021.

 The U.S. Energy Information Administration meanwhile reports that solar power, including both utility-scale and small-scale projects, accounted for 7.7% of the electricity generated in Massachusetts in 2017 - the 5th highest percentage nationwide among the 50 states.

 Massachusetts has a robust program for solar on closed landfills, with more than 80 projects with over 250 MW of capacity.